galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_trajectories/tutorial.md

 - Control
    - Go straight to the PAGA section
 - Everyone else:
-   - you could recluster your cells using {% tool [Scanpy FindCluster](toolshed.g2.bx.psu.edu/repos/ebi-gxa/scanpy_find_cluster/scanpy_find_cluster/1.8.1+galaxy0) %} at a different resolution, perhaps 0.6 or lower (Take a look at the Cell clusters step in the [Filter, Plot and Explore]({% link topics/single-cell/tutorials/scrna-case_basic-pipeline/tutorial.md %} tutorial if you need help with this)
+   - you could recluster your cells using {% tool [Scanpy FindCluster](toolshed.g2.bx.psu.edu/repos/ebi-gxa/scanpy_find_cluster/scanpy_find_cluster/1.8.1+galaxy0) %} at a different resolution, perhaps lower than the 0.6 we used before (Take a look at the Cell clusters step in the [Filter, Plot and Explore]({% link topics/single-cell/tutorials/scrna-case_basic-pipeline/tutorial.md %} tutorial if you need help with this)
         - Please note that in this case, you will want to change the PAGA step `sc.pl.paga` to group by `louvain` rather than `cell_type`.
 You can certainly still plot both, we only didn't because with using our old Louvain calls, the cell_type and louvain categories are identical.
    - you could undo the optional diffusion map step by recalculating the neighbours again using `X_pca` instead of `X_diffmap`
    - you could also try changing the number of neighbors used in that step